Pinecone Alternative

 What embedding model does FluxVector use?

-multilingual-e5-large (1024 dimensions) via ONNX runtime.
-It handles 100+ languages natively.
+9 embedding models including multilingual-primary model, cross-lingual model, fine-grained matching, multilingual model, and Harrier — all via optimized inference runtime.
+They handle 100+ languages natively.
 You can also send your own pre-computed vectors if you prefer a different model.

 What about Pinecone's gRPC support?